axelvillamil/rendify/README.md

-# rendify
+# Rendify
-After Effects render and notification service for iMessage
+An After Effects rendering and notification service for iMessage

+## Installation

+## Usage

+Place rendifyError.txt on your desktop